waughjai/file-loader/README.md

 ## Error Handling

 The "getSourceWithVersion" method analyzes the file on the server's modified date to create the version string.
 If it can't access the file, it throws a WaughJ\FileLoader\MissingFileException exception, which includes the server & url paths in it.
-If you want a safe way to fallback to versionless source without breaking the website or program, run a simple try & catch & in the catch use the exception object's "getFileURL" method to get the versionless source:
+If you want a safe way to fallback to versionless source without breaking the website or program, run a simple try & catch & in the catch use the exception object's "getFallbackContent" method to get the versionless source:

 	$file_url = null;
 	try